SyedMoasib000/ai-system-design-guide/09-frameworks-and-tools/05-dspy.md

     question = dspy.InputField()
     answer = dspy.OutputField(desc="A technical summary with citations")
 ```
 **Winning Nuance**: Signatures are **Model-Agnostic**.
-You can compile them for GPT-4o, Claude 3.7, or Llama 3.3 without changing a single line of code.
+You can compile them for GPT-4o, Claude Sonnet 4.5, or Llama 3.3 without changing a single line of code.

 ---